Trigenaris/pizza-restaurant-management-system/README.md

 ### 👩‍💼 Features of the Manager:
 * Editing the menu (**Adding, updating or removing products**)
 * Checking the current, canceled, or completed orders.
 * Checking, and analyzing daily, weekly, monthly, or yearly reports.
-(WIP)
 * Detailed data analysis for the related report.
 (EF)

 ### 🤵‍♀️ Features of the Waiter: